jknaudt21/PageRank-Exploration/Results.md

 INFO:root:rank=4 pagerank=1.0243e-01 url=3
 INFO:root:rank=5 pagerank=9.2101e-02 url=1
 ```
+### Using Word2Vec to improve queries
+This implementation of pagerank uses the `gensim` library to create word vectors and improve query results.
+Whenever a query (or personalization vector query) is made, we expand it by adding the 5 most similar words to it.
+This means that if we use the minus `-` sign in a query, we'd get the top urls the *exclude* the query and its 5 most similar words.
+For the `gensim` model I used `glove-twitter-25` simply because its lightweight, but the model could be improved if we used bigger `gensim` models.

 ### Search Queries
 The `pagerank.py` file has an option `--search_query`, which takes a string as a parameter.
 If this argument is used, then program returns all urls that match the query string sorted according to their pagerank.